Delegate to WinJan 26, 2021

-No, I don’t mean leftovers that were once a good color but are now a bad color.
+I don’t mean a leftover that was once a good color but is now a bad color.

-I was puzzled by a package of turkey burgers this morning.
+This morning, I was puzzled by a package of turkey burgers.

 I quickly realized that I had sent my daughter to the grocery store with a list that included “chicken burgers”, but when she couldn’t find them, she made a command decision to improvise.